kmartyn30/MechaCar_Statistical_Analysis/README.md

   The R-squared is 0.7085 which is 71% approzimately of the variables of the dependnet variables.
 The p-value of our linear regression model is 2.767e-06, (2.76 x 10 to the 6th power) which is least than the assused 0.05%.
 Therefore it results a slope of the linear model not being zero, in turn is is suffiencent to reject the null hypythosis.
   The adjusted R-squared as 0.6524 which means there is a likelihood that the probablity that the date points will fit the linear model.
 Therefore

     As you can see in the data for the multiple linear regression model for predictive modeling tool to measure p-value as 2.767e-06 so that this will be a fail to reject the null hypothesis which quantifies suffiencent level to reject the null hypothesis of the paired t-test.
 This implicates there is limited to no distribution difference across the mpg dataset.
+A well designed linear regression model should approximate the two data points with a strong interrelationship within the two or more data variables points.

    The Slope of the linear model as you can see is not considered to be 0 due to